Bogong Equipment – recommended retailer

-Bogong Equipment has been re-appointed as the official retailer for the Surf Coast Century and encourage all runners to support those who support the event by buying your gear through this terrific outdoor retailer.
+Bogong Equipment is the official retailer for the Surf Coast Century and we encourage all runners to support those who support the event by buying your gear through this terrific outdoor retailer.

 The following gear list is for all individuals doing either the 100km or the 50k course, and for all team runners.
 (Team runners may pass this gear from one runner to another whilst at a transition).

 GEAR CHECKS: There will be Mandatory Gear Checks on course at various points (not disclosed!).
 A 30 minute time penalty will apply for items found missing and you will not be allowed to continue until the item is replaced.

 - Race number plate.
 To be worn on your front, attached to the outermost garment at all times.

 - Our suggested way of wearing this is on a thin, elastic piece of cord or a triathlon band, as this will allow you to easily have it on the outside no matter what you are wearing without having to fiddle with safety pins.